-But that doesn’t mean I haven’t wavered or thought about going back.
+With all the benefits of going grey, I still think about returning to the salon on occasion.
 Whenever I see younger pictures of myself or see someone with fabulous highlights or some funky colours like pink or purple, I get a tinge of the maybe’s.
-But then I remember how much I hated going to the salon every 4 weeks or I get a compliment on my hair colour, and I am back to loving it.

 And I have to admit, during this time of lockdown, I am so thrilled that I didn’t have to worry about roots!